hsiaoko/REENet/README.md

 5. Check the path of your models in "./examples/main.cc"
 4. Bash: mkdir build & cd build
 5. Bash: cmake ..
-6. Bash: "./exe_mrlnet" or mv "./libmrlnet.so" to you library.
+6. Bash: "./exe_mrlnet" or mv "./libmrlnet.so" to you library (where you pointed in CMakeLists.txt, e.g, PER-code/lib).
 7. Rewrite your similarity function as follows:

 ```